Community and Civic Engagement: Institutionalizing Public Engagement

 Community and Civic Engagement (CCE) is one of the nine strategic plans, outlined in our university’s planning process.
 A growing body of research and practice shows that teaching, research and service learning activities engaged in local or global communities are high-impact practices.
-As part of the committee’s work we are inviting members of our campus community to contribute their voices to the planning process and to offer constructive feedback on the CCE Plan now in circulation.
+As a result of work undertaken in 2012-2013, by the CCE Committee and members of our campus community who contributed their voices to the planning process, we are now working to meet the goals articulated in the Community and Civic Engagement Plan.

 The CCE plan represents tremendous intellectual energy and commitment by the UNC community.
 It is informed by our UNC institutional history and distinctive identity, by other ongoing campus wide initiatives, by feedback gathered from prior data, a campus listening tour, and by the experiences of other institutions of higher education as they have infused public engagement into all aspects of their campuses.
-The plan is a plan for the next three years, intended to guide the infusion of engagement on our campus and in our communities.
+The plan for the next three years is intended to enhance and guide the infusion of engagement on our campus and in our communities.
 Copies of the CCE Plan and Executive Summary are available.